 Director shall be an Independent Director.
-All such companies arerequired to spend at least 2% of the average Net Profits of their three (3) immediately preceding FinancialYears on CSR related activities.
-Accordingly your Company was not required to spend anyamount toward CSR activities out of which Rs 0.25 Lakhs wasutilized.
+All such companies are required to spend atleast 2% of the average Net Profits of their three (3) immediately preceding FinancialYears on CSR related activities.
+Accordingly your Company was not required to spend anyamount toward CSR activities on account of losses.
 The Board of Directors of the Companyhas constituted a Corporate Social Responsibility ("CSR") Committee.
-The Companyalso has in place a CSR policy andthe same is available on the website of the Company andcan be accessed through web link:http://www.omkarchemicals.com/Policies/CSR-Policy_OSCL.pdf.
-The details on CSR havebeen briefly discussed in Annexure C forming part of the Directors Report.
+The Companyalso has in place a CSR policy and the same is available on the website of the Company andcan be accessed through Web Link:http://www.omkarchemicals.com/Policies/CSR-policy-28-1-16.pdf.
+The details on CSR havebeen briefly discussed in Annexure C forming part of the Directors' Report.

 TRANSACTIONS WITH RELATED PARTIES:

 Related Party Transactions that were entered into during the Financial Year were on anarm's length basis in the ordinary course of business and were in compliance with theapplicable provisions of the Act and the SEBI Listing Regulations 2015.
 There

 The Company has adopted a Related Party Transactions Policy.
-The Policy as approved bythe Board is uploaded on the Companys website and can be accessed through web link:http://www.omkarchemicals.com/Policies/RPT%20%20&%20Material%20Non-listed%20Subsidiaries.pdf.
-Details of the transactions with Related Partiesare provided in the accompanyingfinancial statements.
+The Policy as approved bythe Board is uploaded on the Company's website and can be accessed through web link:http://www.omkarchemicals.com/Policies/RPT%20%20&%20Material%20Non-listed%20Subsidiaries.pdf.
+Details of the transactions with Related Partiesare provided in the accompanying financial statements.
 There were no transactions duringthe year which would require to be reported in Form AOC-2.

 HUMAN RESOURCE MANAGEMENT

 Your Company recognizes its human resources as one of its prime & criticalresources.
 The relations between the Management and the Staff Members remained verycordial throughout the year under review.
-As on March 31 2016 the Company had 132permanent employees.
-Two (2)employees were employed throughout the year and in receipt ofremuneration of Rs 60 Lakhs per annum or more.
-There was no employee who was employed forthe part of the Financial Year 2015-16 and was in receipt of remuneration of Rs 5 Lakhsper month or more.
-There was no employeewho was in receipt of remuneration in the yearwhich was in excess of the remuneration of the Managing Director or Whole Time Director.Disclosure pertaining to the remuneration and other details as required under Section197(12) of the Act and the Rules framed thereunder is enclosed as Annexure E to theBoards Report.
+As on March 31 2020 the Company had 59permanent employees at its manufacturing plants and its administrative office.
+Two (2)employees were employed throughout the year.
+There was no employee who was employed forthe part of financial year 2019-20 and was in receipt of remuneration of Rs.
+One crore twolakhs per annum and Eight lakhs fifty thousand per month or more.
+There was no employeewho was in receipt of remuneration of the Managing Director or Whole Time Director.Disclosure pertaining to the remuneration and other details as required under section197(12) of the Act and the Rules framed thereunder is enclosed as Annexure D to theBoard's report.

 MANAGEMENT DISCUSSION AND ANALYSIS:

 Pursuant to Regulation 34 read with Schedule V of the SEBI (Listing Obligations &Disclosure Requirements) Regulations 2015 detailed review of operations performance andfuture outlook of the Company is covered under a separate Annexure to this report asManagement's Discussion & Analysis.

 REPORT ON CORPORATE GOVERNANCE:

 Annual Report.
-A Certificate from the Auditors of theCompany M/s J.P.J Associates Chartered Accountants confirming compliance with the conditions of CorporateGovernance as stipulated under the aforesaid Schedule V (E) of SEBI Listing Regulationsalso forms part of the Annual Report.
+A Certificate from the Auditors of the Company M/s Desai Saksena &Associates Chartered Accountants confirming compliance with the conditions of CorporateGovernance as stipulated under the aforesaid Schedule V (E) of SEBI Listing Regulationsalso forms part of the Annual Report.

-The Business Responsibility Reporting as required by Regulation 34(2) of the SEBIListing Regulations 2015 is not applicable to your Company for the Financial Year endingMarch 31 2016.
+The Business Responsibility Reporting as required by Regulation 34(2) of the SEBIListing Regulations 2015 is not applicable to your Company for the Financial Year endingMarch 31 2020.

-The relevant regulations and policies as prescribed by the Government of India andother regulatory bodies have been duly complied with by your Company.
+The relevant regulations and policies as prescribed by the Government of India andother regulatory bodies have been duly complied by your Company.

 Our manufacturing facilities are monitored and approved by various regulatoryauthorities.
 Periodically the FDA MPCB Department of Explosives etc. conducts routineaudits of all approved facilities.